vinumeris/updatefx/README.md

 * Chrome-style updates which are downloaded and applied in the background whilst your app is running.
 A JFX Task is provided so you can easily connect download progress to a ProgressIndicator.
 Once an update has been applied, you can offer the user a simple "restart now" button.
 The way the update process looks in your UI is entirely up to you.
-  It can be totally silent, very loud and unnoticeable, or anything in between.
+  It can be totally silent, very loud and noticeable, or anything in between.
 * Each new version of the app is stored to the apps private data directory in the users home area, thus administrator privileges are not needed to perform an update.
 Example: ~/Library/Application Support on a Mac, C:\Users\USERNAME\AppData\Roaming\AppName on Windows, ~/.local/share/appname on Linux.
 * Updates are distributed as binary deltas against timestamp-normalised, decompressed JAR files: they are compact.
 * Updates can have titles, descriptions and other metadata that you can optionally display in your UI.
 * Ability for the user to pin themselves to a particular version, so they can downgrade or ignore further updates.